Genivia/ugrep/README.md

 Speed
 -----

+Most grep tools and regex matchers are optimized to match regex patterns that start with one character (or a limited choice of characters), by simply searching for the character(s) quickly in memory with `memchr`.
+This hack is not yet implemented, unless option `-P` is used.

 Initial performance results look promising.
 For example, searching for all matches of syntactically-valid variants of `#include "..."` in the directory tree from the Qt 5.9.2 root, restricted to `.h`, `.hpp`, and `.cpp` files only: